-In addition to publicly-owned stormwater facilities, there are some privately- owned stormwater facilities.
-Privately-owned stormwater facilities are not discussed in this document.
+In addition to publicly-owned stormwater facilities, there are some privately-owned stormwater facilities are not discussed in this document.

 Table 5 lists major stormwater facilities and their owners and capacities.
 Jurisdiction-specific maps showing the locations of all facilities listed below are available in the City of Fircrest Public Works Department.
 A map of the City's major stormwater facilities is provided below in Figure 6.